Containers & Docker

 This will push the latest images to the registry.

-Docker build files for creating Windows containers are also provided, with the filename
+Docker build files for creating Windows containers are provided, with the filename

-These are using the Node on Windows base images from Stefan Scherer.
-Currently the Dockerfile is set to use the
+These Dockerfiles use the Node on Windows base images from Stefan Scherer.
+For compatibility with Azure Container Instances, currently the Dockerfile is set to use the